 Drug Use and Your Criminal Record

-If you are convicted of a drug-related crime, you may have end up with a permanent criminal record.
-This record can follow you every time you apply for a job, make an offer on a home and register to vote.
+If you are convicted of a drug-related crime, you may end up with a permanent criminal record.
+This record can follow you every time you apply for a job, make an offer on a home, and register to vote.

 The legal consequences of drug abuse can lead to difficulty obtaining a job.
 Many employers conduct background checks on potential employees to ensure that their new hires are free of legal issues and liabilities.
 If you have a drug crime conviction on your record, this could be a red flag for potential employers.
 Drug use can deeply affect job performance and employers may chose to hire someone else who is less likely to experience addiction symptoms.

 Drug-Related Arrests and Jail Time